r-h/number-words-web-calc/README.md

 # number-words-web-calc

-A calculator that can process German number words in an webapp written in Java
+A calculator that can process German number words as a webapp written in Java

 # About